Pratibha Nandakumar

-Pratibha Nandakumar (25 January 1955) is an Indian poet, journalist, feminist, columnist and activist who works in Kannada and English.
+Pratibha Nandakumar (born 25 January 1955) is an Indian poet, journalist, feminist, columnist and activist who works in Kannada and English.
 She is considered as one of the pioneers of modern woman's poetry in Kannada literature.
-For her work Kavadeyaata, Praribha was awarded the Karnataka Sahitya Akademi Award for Poetry in 1998.
+For her work Kavadeyaata, Pratibha was awarded the Karnataka Sahitya Akademi Award for Poetry in 1998.

 Personal life

 Pratibha was born on 25 January 1955 in Bangalore to Ramachandrarao and Yamunabai.
 An alumna of Madras University, Pratibha married to Nandakumar and they have a son and daughter.